AI index

 Problems it solves

 As teams adopt AI coding agents, instruction files such as AGENTS.md and CLAUDE.md appear in repo after repo.
-They are often written independently, with different conventions, missing policies, and no central visibility.
-Standards updates are copied manually, if at all.
+They are often written independently, with different conventions, stale workflow details, missing policies, and no central visibility into what agents are actually following.

 Key concepts